stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 <p>Of course, this doesn’t mean that to have a successful game you just need to make it in AR.
 People who catch Pokemons around also do it because of the anticipated User Experience i.e. some of them just probably want to re-expereince the feelings of their childhood and the app allows them to do just that.
 It is also very unlikely that the same viral success would happen with an unknown or new cartoon franchise.</p>

 <p>Whatever is the case, I think the world of Augmented Gaming just started with the Pokemon Go craze and it is very unlikely that is going to stop with it.
 For anybody interested my latest idea with Augmented Reality is the game for kids where they have their own holographic human and watch how his life unfolds right in front of their eyes, they also develop its skills through numerous mini games and take care of its personal needs.
-If you are interested check out this link and sign-up for Beta.</p>
+If you are interested check out this <a href="www.thegameoflife.eu" target="_blank">link</a> and sign-up for Beta.</p>
 <p>To conclude, this research allowed me to dig deeper into the user experience which with no-doubt is what differentiates good companies from the superb ones in the ever increasing consumer-demanding 21st century.
 As a matter of a fact, even though I used it in the gaming context, the UX concepts described in this post can be applied to almost every product or service out there.</p>
-<p>The questionnaires I used in this study were: <a href="https://ogg.osu.edu/media/documents/MB%20Stream/PANAS.pdf">Positive and Negative Affect Schedule (PANAS)</a>,<a href="https://pure.tue.nl/ws/files/21666907/Game_Experience_Questionnaire_English.pdf"> Short In-game Experience Questionnare</a> and <a href="http://www.ueq-online.org/">User Experience questionnare</a>.</p>
+<p>The questionnaires I used in this study were: <a href="https://ogg.osu.edu/media/documents/MB%20Stream/PANAS.pdf" target="_blank">Positive and Negative Affect Schedule (PANAS)</a>,<a href="https://pure.tue.nl/ws/files/21666907/Game_Experience_Questionnaire_English.pdf" target="_blank"> Short In-game Experience Questionnare</a> and <a href="http://www.ueq-online.org/" target="_blank">User Experience questionnaire</a>.</p>